-The milk test is meant to imitate the yogurt production process.
-The milk test only requires some milk, a bowl, and your probiotic supplement.
+What is the Probiotic Milk Test?The milk test is meant to imitate the yogurt production process.
+The milk test only requires some milk, a bowl, and your probiotic supplement.3

 - Pour 4 ounces of the cold milk into a glass.
 Add the probiotic capsules or powder into the milk.

-- After up to 48 hours, check the glass to see if the milk has curdled.
+- After up to 24-48 hours, check the glass to see if the milk has curdled.

-The thinking is that live probiotics that are able to ferment lactose, a sugar found in milk, to lactic acid2.
-Seeing curdled milk is a sign of some kind of bacterial activity.
+The thinking is that only live probiotics would be able to ferment lactose, a sugar found in milk, to lactic acid2.
+Therefore, seeing curdled milk would be a positive sign for probiotic activity.

 What’s Wrong with the Milk Test?

-If you do see clumping, it does not necessarily mean that probiotics are the ones causing the clumping.
+Furthermore, if you do see clumping, it does not necessarily mean that probiotics are the ones causing the clumping.
 Other bacteria or compounds in the milk could be doing it.
 For instance, more chymosin (sometimes known as rennin) is an enzyme commonly used in the production of cheese.
 It can also cause milk to curdle, but instead of creating lactic acid and fermenting the milk, chymosin’s mechanisms act directly on milk’s proteins.

 The milk test is also unreliable with probiotic pearls or tablets that have not been crushed.
 Putting whole tablets into the milk would obviously show no effects as the probiotics can’t even make it out into the milk.
-The same goes for probiotic products with enteric coatings.5 Enteric coatings are a delayed delivery mechanism designed to delay the release of contents until after it is exposed to the acidic contents of the stomach.
+If you are testing a pearl or tablet be sure to grind it up before putting it into milk.